bitovi/academy/src/ngrx/10-test-redirect-effects/test-redirect-effects.md

 ## Description

-When testing Effects, we will verify side-effects are executed properly depending when an appropriate Action is dispatched.
+When testing Effects, we will verify side-effects are executed properly when an appropriate Action is dispatched.
 In our case, we are working with Effects that cause navigation.
 We can take advantage of the [RouterTestingModule](https://angular.io/api/router/testing/RouterTestingModule#usage-notes).

 ## Update `login.effects.spec.ts`